 Another way to keep your teeth white is to reduce the amount of coffee you drink.
 Drinking too much coffee increases your chances of developing stains on your teeth.
 You'll also need more frequent whitening treatments, which can make your teeth more sensitive.
 Ideally, you should have only one to two cups of coffee a day.

 You can still enjoy the benefits of drinking coffee, even after a teeth whitening treatment.
 You'll need to wait 48 hours after a whitening treatment to ensure coffee stains don't re-tinge your pearly whites.
-Thankfully, there are ways to enjoy coffee and other dark-pigmented beverages with straws, a good hygiene routine, and regular visits to the dentist.
+Thankfully, there are still ways to enjoy coffee.